Not to be missed tonight at the Tokyo Olympics

 team sports

-The Canadian rugby team Sevens, with their co-captain Nathan Hirayama – brigade-bearer at the opening of the Games – kick off their Olympic tournament against Great Britain, which won the silver medal at the Rio Games.
+Canadian rugby team Sevens, with co-pilot Nathan Hirayama, brigade holder at the start of the Games, kick off their Olympic championship versus Great Britain, which won the silver medal at the Rio Games.
 These teams have never faced each other before at the Worlds or the Olympics.

 These two nations will face each other in a field hockey match.

-soft ball Japan beat Canada 1-0 In extra time yesterday, you will now face the Americans.
+In the softball game, the Japanese team, which beat Canada 1-0 in extra time yesterday, will face the United States.